ServiceInnovationLab/smartstart-frontend/README.md

 Alternatively, you can run a variant of these commands to use a local data fixture (as opposed to whatever the default API endpoint is):

-`npm run start:testdata`

-This is also a recent snapshot of the govt.nz content available locally by
-using:

 `npm run start:snapshot`

 ## Creating a build for deployment